 1.1.
-Controller – AmRest Holdings SE with its registered seat in Pozuelo de Alarcón, Calle Enrique Granados 6, 28224 Madrid, Spain.
+Controller – AmRest Holdings SE with its registered seat in Madrid (Paseo de la Castellana 163, 28046 Madrid, Spain).

 1.2.
 Personal Data – any information about a natural person, identified or identifiable by one or several factors defining his/her physical, physiological, genetic, psychic, economic, cultural or social identity, including the IP of the device, location data, online identifier and information collected through cookie files and other similar technologies.

 1.4.
 GDPR – Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of individuals with regard to the processing of personal data and on the free movement of such data and repealing Directive 95/46/EC.

 1.5.
 Website – an online service run by the Controller at the address https://www.amrest.eu

 1.6.
 User – any natural person visiting the Website or using one or more services or functionalities described in the Policy.

 2. DATA PROCESSING IN CONNECTION WITH THE USE OF THE WEBSITE

 2.1.
 In connection with the User’s use of the website, the Controller collects data with the scope necessary to provide its respective services and collects information about the User’s activity on the Website.
 The detailed rules and purposes of processing the personal data collected during the use of the Website by the User are described below.